Christopheralph/Catalyst-Facades-Massey/Log.md

 ##Catalyst Day 1
-####Initial Ideas
+#####Initial Ideas
-List
+* Thresholds- analyzing typologies of a city, whether scale, materiality, reflectivity, etc.
-*Thresholds- analyzing typologies of a city, whether scale, materiality, reflectivity, etc.
+* Perceptual contours- analyze for patterns, glitches/intentially/confusing photograhmetry
-*Perceptual contours- analyze for patterns, glitches/intentially/confusing photograhmetry *Crowd sourcing photos for a building, how facebook or instagram or flickr understand certain buildings.
+* Crowd sourcing photos for a building, how facebook or instagram or flickr understand certain buildings.
 Similarily how academic journals understand the same ones.
-*Creating a eiggn face for buildings and then applying that to a conceptual model like an ice cube.
+* Creating a eiggn face for buildings and then applying that to a conceptual model like an ice cube.

 ####A type of cheat sheet
 #Title